awsdocs/amazon-ec2-user-guide-windows/doc_source/Creating_EBSbacked_WinAMI.md

 1. In Windows PowerShell, run `./SysprepInstance.ps1`\.
 The script is located in the following directory by default: `C:\ProgramData\Amazon\EC2-Windows\Launch\Scripts`\.

 You are logged off the instance and the instance shuts down\.
-If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `running` to `stopping`, and then to `stopped`\.
+If you check the **Instances** page in the Amazon EC2 console, the instance state changes from `Running` to `Stopping`, and then to `Stopped`\.
 At this point, it is safe to create an AMI from this instance\.

 #### Updating metadata/KMS routes for Server 2016 and later when launching a custom AMI<a name="update-metadata-KMS"></a>